TimothyDelille/timothydelille.github.io/_content/zero_to_one_Peter_Thiel.md

 ---
 layout: post
-title: Zero to One - Peter Thiel
+title: Zero to One
+author: Peter Thiel, 2014
-tag: Mental models
+tag: Books
 ---

-# ZERO to ONE
-Peter Thiel - 2014
+* TOC
+{:toc}

 ## Preface
 * Doing what we already know takes the world from 1 to *n*.
 Every time we create something new, we go from 0 to 1.